 Note that scheduled hours are considered hard allocated, or locked in and unlikely to change, while allocated hours are considered to be soft allocations, or originally planned and likely to change.

 The By Role Summary table shows you total hours by role so you get a sense of roles that can handle more work and ones that might be approaching burnout.
 The By Week graph shows you a breakdown of scheduled, allocated, and remaining hours so you can see what resources are already committed for future projects while the By Role table provides a breakdown of roles by users.

 The Total Monthly Availability tab is just as it sounds: all hours and total capacity by month.
 You can quickly see what resources are at or below capacity based on their workweek, either by Role or employee.

-Reports in the Daily Allocation tab are like those in the Daily Schedule tab with one important difference: they look at allocated hours from Master Planning instead of scheduled hours.
+Reports in the Daily Allocation tab are like those in the Daily Schedule tab with one important difference: they look at allocated hours from Resource Center instead of scheduled hours.

 The Staffing and Resourcing Request tab is especially useful for those charged with staffing projects.
 It is divided into Resource Pool and Resource Request.
 Each has its own set of filters so you can see resources with a particular skill or role, and what projects need resources.

 Selecting a project from the Remaining Estimated Hours to Schedule table lets you drill in and see the status of tasks on that project, as well as how many hours are left.